absolomb/absolomb.github.io/_posts/2018-04-18-Metasploit-Linux-x86-chmod-Analysis.md

 '0o666'
 ```

-Let's view this in GDB.
+Let's verify everything in GDB before the interrupt is called.

 ```
 [----------------------------------registers-----------------------------------]